Take Home Preparation

 1. Exercise.
 Extensive running and jumping or stair climbing can damage still developing joints--especially for our standard sized doodles.
 Standards will continue to grow and fill out until around 2 years old.
 Miniatures and mediums will usually be dong growing before a year old.
 Playing in the yard, playing with kids and going on walks are all great activities for puppies!
 Many of our adult mini and medium dogs are avid running/jogging partners.
 Until your puppy is fully immunized after 16 weeks of age avoid areas of high dog concentration where you don't know the dogs--so avoid dog parks, pet stores, busy rest stop areas or busy walkways.

 2. Vaccines.
 Our puppies receive passive immunity when they nurse from mom but Mom's antibodies wear off somewhere between 6 and 15 weeks of age.
 There is no way to tell for sure when a vaccine is effective so we vaccinate in a series to maximize immunity and reduce risk of rampant dog disease.
 Ideally we would vaccinate just after mom's immunity has worn off but before the puppy is exposed to disease.
-Most vets will not accept vaccinations done by a breeder because they don't know if we have transported, stored and delivered vaccines correctly.
+There is only one vaccine called Neopar that can provide immunity against parvo even in the presence of mom's antibodies.
+We give our puppies Neopar at 5 weeks old.
+Most vets will not accept full vaccinations done by a breeder because they don't know if we have transported, stored and delivered vaccines correctly.
 We totally understand.
 In order to expose your baby to the minimum amount of vaccines but get the maximum effect we only vaccinate against parvo (the most common and dangerous puppy disease) and we allow your vet to administer the full vaccines at 8 weeks when they are more likely to be effective.
 You need to have an appointment within 3 days of getting your puppy home to have the first round of shots and a well puppy check.

 3. First day Home: